The Manor House

 Leixlip Manor Hotel dates back to the late 1700’s and our latest refurbishment reflects the history of this beautiful building.
 Guests can enjoy the comfort and style of days gone by when they stay at Leixlip Manor Hotel.

-Leixlip Manor hotel was one of three viewing points from the Palatial home of the Connolly’s with the World Heritage listed Beautiful barn and Collollys Folly the other two.
+Leixlip Manor hotel was one of three viewing points from the Palatial home of the Connolly’s, Castletown House with the World Heritage listed Beautiful barn and Connollys Folly the other two.

 The house that stood before the current Manor House was taller and was tenanted by the Earl of Lanesborough, but in 1792 occupied by David La Touche, of the Huguenot banking family.
 It shortly thereafter burned to the ground and about 1798 a new house, also called St Catherine’s Park, was built in the same town land to the design of Francis Johnston; it is now Leixlip Manor Hotel & Gardens.